T Levels Provider FAQs

 There are no formal entry criteria set by us for the TQ.
-Entry requirements can be set by providers - but this is outside of our remit as an awarding organisation.
+Entry requirements can be set by providers - but this is outside our remit as an awarding organisation.

-We would suggest that students have achieved a good grounding at Level 2, either in GCSE or vocational qualifications such as BTEC, and particularly in subjects that will aid progression to T Levels.
+We would suggest that students have achieved a good grounding at Level 2, either in GCSE or in vocational qualifications such as BTEC, and particularly in subjects that will aid progression to T Levels.

 Yes, it has been confirmed that T Levels will attract UCAS points.